EoghanDelaney/pands-project/README.md

  - __GitHub__ - Github and Markdown language was a key part of this project and this has given me a much stronger insight into how both work.
 I encountered a number of errors and was able to solve them.
 After completing this project I fell allot more comfortable using put Github and Markdown language.

  - __Pandas__ - Pandas is vital when exploring a new dataset.
-Pandas enables speeding
+Pandas enables speedy analysis the dataset.
  - __Seaborn__ -
  - __Ski-learn__ -